 Corsair RMx Series RM1000x – In recent times, as graphics cards increasingly demand higher power consumption than older design standards, the power supply market has rapidly accelerated to meet these demands through various new technologies, from the 12VHPWR connection standard of ATX 3.0/PCIe 5.0, higher-performance components, to intelligent cooling features and increased performance requirements.

-With the next-generation graphics cards from both teams expected to launch soon, Corsair has upgraded its RMx Series power supplies to the ATX 3.1 standard, introducing an improved 12VHPWR connection standard, carefully selected power components, and the addition of a fan speed control knob and a smooth “Zero RPM” mode.
+With the next-gen graphics cards from both teams expected to show up soon, Corsair kinda upgraded its RMx Series power supplies to the ATX 3.1 standard, rolling in an improved 12VHPWR connection standard, carefully picked power components, and then adding a fan speed control knob plus a smooth “Zero RPM” mode.

-With the top-of-the-line Corsair RMx Series RM1000x, can the most demanding power requirements from the latest CPUs and graphics cards be easily met, when power supplies released just a few years ago are already becoming less capable?
+Now, with the top tier Corsair RMx Series RM1000x, can it really handle the most demanding power requirements from the newest CPUs and graphics cards without breaking a sweat, when power supplies released only a few years ago are already starting to feel less capable?

 CORSAIR RM1000x ATX 3.1 PCIe 5.1 Ready Fully Modular 1000W Power Supply – Low-Noise, Cybenetics Gold Efficiency, Native 12V-2×6 Connector – Black: